 Edgewood has a 60+ year tradition of working for socio-economic justice and peace.
 We collaborate with other faith communities and human rights groups working on these issues locally and across the state and nation.
 In 1996 Edgewood became a Just Peace congregation.
 As a result, when we read the scriptures, make financial decisions, and seek to do God’s work in the world, we do so with an eye toward social justice and peacemaking.

 Edgewood members and friends involved in the work of justice and peace advocate for change in the laws and regulations that permit injustice and inequality.
-Our current focuses include:
+A core group of members & friends formed the Justice & Peace Team committed to advocacy and action, and its current focuses include:

 Immigration – advocating for just, humane, and comprehensive immigration policy reform.

 Palestine/Israel – developing education programs to help implement the United Church of Christ resolutions on Israel and Palestine.

 Prison Concerns – following developments in criminal justice, from arrest to reentry of prisoners, and supporting organizations and actions that reduce crime and recidivism.